mindprotectionkit-admin/immunity-docs/defensive-technology.rst

 -  how to protect your privacy by using defensive technologies such as `Secure Deletion`_ software, `File and Disk Encryption`_ software, and `virtual private networks`_
--  the overarching security threat posed by `malware`_, how to evaluate that threat, and how to reduce it
+-  the overarching security threat posed by `malware_SSD`_, how to evaluate that threat, and how to reduce it

 Just remember: technology changes quickly.
 We’ll be doing our best to